risk-first/website/Software-Dependency-Risk.md

 But it also hugely increases [Communication Risk](Communication-Risk) because now you're being asked to communicate with a dependency that doesn't really exist yet, _let alone_ have any documentation.

-There are a couple of ways to do this:
+There are a couple of ways of doing this:

  - **Standards**:  if component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
 Write **A** to those standards, and find a cheap, simple implementation to test with.
 This gives you time to sort out exactly what implementation of **B** you're going for.
 This is not a great long-term solution, because obviously, you're not using the _real_ dependency- you might get surprised when the behaviour of the real component is subtly different.
 But it can reduce [Schedule Risk](Scarcity-Risk#schedule-risk) in the short-term.